A little bit about me and my shop

 While I always have loved woodworking, I didn’t get actively into it until the last few years.
 My dad, Henry, was a carpenter by trade and a woodworker (as well as a cowboy and a world traveler with wild stories, but I’ll leave those for another time).
 He passed away in February 2016, after a 3-year battle with cancer, and my sister and I inherited his tools.
 While I miss my dad every day, working in the shop with some of his tools makes me feel like he’s not so far away.

 I try to use mostly found and reclaimed wood and like to think that my love of nature is visible in my work as I seek to incorporate elements of the wood as I found it in each piece.
-The imperfect is perfect in my book, and I want those who view my work to be reminded that the bowl (or pen cup or bottle stopper) in their hands once was part of a beautiful, living tree.
+The imperfect is perfect in my book, and I want those who view my work to be reminded that the bowl (or platter or pencil holder) in their hands once was part of a beautiful, living tree.

 In my shop, I have several “helpers.”
 They’re a furry trio of troublemakers that mostly do things like inspect the shop to make sure squirrels didn’t invade while we were in the house or think that pile of woodchips and saw dust in the shade under a power tool would make an excellent bed.